souvikb03/BootCamp_java/How_to_Use_Spring(STS)/README.md

 ![Screenshot (99)](https://github.com/user-attachments/assets/bf60d4b6-647c-4940-a344-fae9936ebf74)
 ![Screenshot (100)](https://github.com/user-attachments/assets/29c2e50c-7564-4b1d-98b4-3f3cf03643e4)
 #
-### Then we have choose the project dependencies, here we have choose 'Spring Data JPA','Apache Derby Database', and 'Spring Web' as shown in the image. then click on 'Finish'
+### Then we have choose the project dependencies, here we have choose 'Spring Data JPA','Apache Derby Database', and 'Spring Web' as shown in the image. then click on 'Finish'.
+Here we are not using Frontend only we are creating basic webpage so we are using only these 3 dependencies otherwise,
 ![Screenshot (101)](https://github.com/user-attachments/assets/bbb40fbf-5032-4941-afdc-cfab45dd650e)
 #
-###
+### If we want to use frontend by using html, css and javascript, frontend higher version like angular js, REACT, MERN, MEAN, MEVN then we have to use thymleaf dependency.

 ![Screenshot (103)](https://github.com/user-attachments/assets/ac896f50-5e38-4cf7-9e7f-dac5f893a522)
 #